aminzer/readline-dialogs/README.md

 ##### Overview

-`confirm` is used to check user's confirmation from passed input (process.stdin by default).
+`confirm` is used to check user's confirmation from passed input stream (process.stdin by default).

 ```javascript
 const answer = await confirm('Are you sure you want to continue:');